Preference-based Online Learning with Dueling Bandits: A Survey: Further Extensions

+Finally, \citet{ZiSe19} consider the adversarial utility-based dueling setting as well and feed the \Algo{SPARRING} algorithm with their proposed \Algo{TSALLIS-INF} algorithm for the adversarial MAB problem.
+This leads to an $ \mathcal{O}(\sqrt{KT \ln K}) $ upper bound of \Algo{SPARRING}.
+In addition, they consider the stochastically constrained adversarial setting, in which, contrary to the adversarial setting, a best arm is fixed throughout the time horizon.
+For this setup, they show an expected regret upper bound for \Algo{TSALLIS-INF} of order $ \bigO( \sum_{j \neq i^*} \frac{\ln(T)}{\Delta_{i^*,j}}) + \bigO(K)$ resulting in an expected regret upper bound of the same order for \Algo{SPARRING} in the stochastically constrained adversarial version of the utility-based dueling bandits setting.

-\subsection{Contextual dueling bandits}
+\subsection{Contextual Dueling Bandits}

-\citet{DuHoShSlZo15} extend the dueling bandits framework to incorporate contextual information.
-More precisely, the learner is supposed to optimize its choice of arms in the course of an iterative learning process of the following kind: In each round, the learner observes a random context, chooses a pair of actions, runs a duel between them, and observes the outcome.
-The authors consider the solution concept of a von Neumann winner and present three algorithms for online learning and for approximating such a winner from batch-like data, while measuring performance using regret as defined by \cite{BaKaScZo16}.
+\citet{DuHoShSlZo15} extend the dueling bandits framework to incorporate contextual information in the spirit of MAB problems \citep{auer2002using}.
+More precisely, the learner is supposed to optimize its choice of arms in the course of an iterative learning process of the following kind: In each round, the learner observes a random context, chooses a pair of actions, conducts a duel between them, and observes an outcome in the form of a pairwise preference.
+The authors consider the solution concept of a von Neumann winner and present three algorithms for online learning and for approximating such a winner from batch-like data, while measuring performance of a learner by means of the regret as in Section \ref{subsec_sparse_sparring}.

-The authors first present an online algorithm that shares similarities with the sparring approach of \citet{AiKaJo14}.
-Two separate independent copies of the multi-armed bandit algorithm \Algo{Exp4.P} \citep{BeLaLiReSc11}, which is designed to work with policies in a contextual setting, are run against each other.
-Both policies use the same actions, contexts, and policies for the two copies as for the original problem.
-In each round, nature chooses a context and a preference matrix, and only the context is revealed to both copies, which then select two actions.
-A duel is run between these actions, and the (negated) outcome is passed as feedback to the first (second) copy.
-This approach leads to a regret that is upper bounded by $ \bigO(\sqrt{KT\ln(K/\delta)}) $ with probability at least $1-\delta$, and requires time and space linear in the size of the policy space, which is impractical for large policy spaces.
+The authors first present an algorithm that shares similarities with the sparring approach of \citet{AiKaJo14} discussed in Section \ref{subsec_adversarial}: Two separate independent copies of the multi-armed bandit algorithm \Algo{Exp4.P} \citep{BeLaLiReSc11}, which is designed to work with a pre-specified space of multi-armed bandit algorithms in a contextual setting, are run against each other.
+Both copies are using the same action space, context space and space of multi-armed bandit algorithms as for the original problem.
+In each round, the environment (or nature) specifies a context and a preference matrix, while only the context is revealed to both copies, which then select an action, respectively.
+A duel is run between the two selected actions, and the (negated) outcome (cf.\ the zero-sum game matrix in Section \ref{subsec_alternative_targets}) is forwarded as feedback to the first (second) copy.
+This approach, called \Algo{Sparring Exp4.P}, leads to a regret that is upper bounded by $ \bigO(\sqrt{KT\ln(|\Pi|/\delta)}),$ where $\Pi$ is the space of MAB algorithms, with probability at least $1-\delta$, and requires time and space linear in the term $|\Pi|$, which leads to computational issues in cases where $\Pi$ is large.